yorbenGoor123/PersonalPassionProject/README.md

 ## Core challenge
 The usage of tinyML in a creative project that highlights the strenghts of these technologies.
 ![alt text](https://miro.medium.com/max/3892/1*ofX7aZroN2tkwOjJhECmNQ.png)
+## strenghts
-##But, what are the strenghts of this technology
+But, what are the strenghts of this technology?
 *Instant reaction time 20ms
 *No internet connection required
 *Ble senseboard has tons of sensors that is very interesting for IOT